Nesvilab/FragPipe/docs/tutorial_fragpipe_outputs.md

 **intensity_fold_change** This field contains the fold change in intensity when comparing the modified to unmodified peptides.
 This uses intensity across all spectra and can be calculated via (avg_intensity_mod * percent_mod) / (avg_intensity_unmod * percent_unmod).

+***avg_charge*** This field contains the average charge of peptides from the mass shift.
+This enables researchers to to use diagnostic ion information intelligently in designing targeted MS routines or rescoring.

 **auc** This column contains the AUC-ROC statistic for the intensity-based classification of this ion.
 It is calculated from the U statistic from the Mann-Whitney U Test.
 This statistic adjusts the two groups such that they are assumed to be of equal size.

 <br>